ESRA–the Environmental and Social Responsibility Amendment to the U.S. Constitution

 F. Every state in the union shall create an initiative or referendum process so that ordinary citizens may put on the ballot proposed legislation or instructions to their state legislature with a maximum requirement of having a petition signed by 1% of that state’s voting citizens measured by the number of people who voted in the last statewide election.
 The Legislatures of the several states where an initiative process or voter referenda exist or will in the future be created shall provide equal funding to each side of the issues in contention in that referenda or initiative.
 All private monies from individuals, corporations or organizations (including those that come from outside the U.S.) shall be banned and it shall be illegal to spend monies to seek to influence the outcome of these initiative or referenda elections in the six months prior to the relevant election.

-G. All major media (those which are read or listened to by over 5% of the voting population in any voting district) shall be required to give free and equal time to all major candidates for the office of President, the U.S. Senate, U.S. House of Representatives, state Legislatures and state governors.
-Advocates for any political, economic or social issue being debated in a political campaign shall similarly receive free and equal time in all major media in which these issues are being discussed or presented, and all major views shall be provided with this time (or in the case of print media, space) including those views popularly referred to as liberal, conservative, far right and far left, except views that include demeaning of a particular ethnic, national, religious, gender, sexual orientation, or racial grouping.
+G. All major media (those which are read or listened to by over 5% of the voting population in any voting district) shall be required to give free and equal time (and no other time not given equally) to all major candidates for the office of President, the U.S. Senate, U.S. House of Representatives, state Legislatures and state Governors.
+Advocates for any political, economic or social issue being debated in a political campaign shall similarly receive free and equal time in all major media in which these issues are being discussed or presented, and all major views shall be provided with this time (or in the case of print media, space) including those views popularly referred to as liberal, conservative, far right and far left, except views that include demeaning of a particular ethnic, religious, gender, sexual orientation, racial grouping or age grouping.
 In the last week before a primary or general election, both the candidates and the issues presentations shall be given free and equal prime time on all major media and high visibility in any print or electronic media.
 Congress shall pass whatever other legislation may prove necessary in the future to make sure that the American public has equal access to and exposure to the major alternative ways of thinking about the issues being debated in elections and in the legislative process at the national and state levels.
-Those who believe that their views have not been given a reasonable opportunity to be heard may sue in federal district courts and receive a trial by jury, and if the jury agrees that their position deserves to be heard by the public and has been prevented from having the public hear their views, the jury may require relevant media in the relevant electoral districts to provide them with up to 3 times the coverage that the major views have been given in the past elections in those districts for the next election.
+Those who believe that their views have not been given a reasonable opportunity to be heard may sue in federal district courts and receive a trial by jury, and if the jury agrees that their position deserves to be heard by the public and has been prevented from having the public hear their views, the jury may require relevant media in the relevant electoral districts to provide them with up to twice the coverage that the major views have been given in the past elections in those districts for the next election.

 H. Congress shall regulate the amount of money in the national elections and the State Legislatures shall regulate the amount of money in the state elections to ensure that the total spent in any given election shall not exceed the total amount (adjusted for inflation or deflation) spent in the 2000 elections.
+Congress may lower that amount of money in future elections but not go higher than that amount (adjusted for inflation).

 I. There shall be no restriction on monies donated to any minor candidate until the point in which that candidate polls over 3% public support in their relevant electoral district or area (at which point they become “major candidates” in the terms of this amendment with all relevant privileges and restrictions).
 Congress shall enact legislation to prevent this exception from being used by the major candidates, parties or those who support their politics to avoid the restrictions on money in politics (e.g. by funding less well-known candidates who would be advocating for substantially similar views as the more popular candidates, and using this unlimited funding to advance the same or very similar worldviews, positions or policies).